ayarikba/backend/README.md

-This is the backend of Ecole42/ft_transcendence project
+This is the Ecole42/ft_transcendence project